joacocruz6/tutorials-selfTeaching/Vue.js/Course.md

 Or install the vue cli.
 The vue cli is for large apps, so it will be more complicated if we want to use a backend framework like rails or Django.
 ## Installation
-We want to start making apps with Vue.js because screw JS vanilla.
+We want to start making apps with Vue.js.
 To install it you need to have Node.js with the npm.
 Then we do:
 ```bash
 $ npm install -g @vue/cli
 # OR